Highest1-YearGIC Ratesmaple leaf

 New Brunswick Low-Income Tax Reduction

-The low income tax reduction provides a non-refundable tax credit depending on your income.
-You are eligible for this tax credit if your income is less than $40,055, or your family income is less than $62,655.
+Low-Income Tax Reduction was implemented in the province in 2001, with the aim to reduce the tax payable for low-income individuals and families.
+The low-income tax reduction provides a non-refundable tax credit depending on your income.
+For 2023, you are eligible for this tax credit if your income is less than $45,252 or your family income is less than $70,118.

 New Brunswick Low-Income Seniors' Benefit

-Those receiving the Guaranteed Income Supplement, Allowance for Survivor Program, or the Allowance Program are eligible to receive a $400 benefit.
-If both spouses are eligible, only one benefit can be paid.
+Those receiving the Guaranteed Income Supplement (GIS), Allowance for Survivor Program, or the Allowance Program are eligible for a $400 benefit.
+Only one benefit will be granted if both spouses are eligible and reside in one household.
+However, spouses living separately will both be eligible for the benefit.